 In 2022, Better Cotton Council decided to change the financial year-end from 31st December to 31st March, to align with the cotton season and streamline the joint delivery of field funding for Better Cotton and the Growth and Innovation Fund (GIF).
-As a result of this adjustment, the previous year set of Financial Statements covers the 15-month period, from 1st January 2022 to 31st March 2023.
+As a result of this adjustment, the current set of Consolidated Financial Statements covers the 15-month period, from 1st January 2022 to 31st March 2023.